-Hardware and software maintenance is performed routinely on computer lab workst ensure that all devices are functional and updated.
-At the end of each semester, the l cleaned and equipment is tested.
+Hardware and software maintenance is performed routinely on computer lab workstations to ensure that all devices are functional and updated.
+At the end of each semester, the labs are cleaned and equipment is tested.
 Student files stored to the desktop are removed.